AravDesai/GPU_Stats/README.md

 # Usage
 Displays Nvidia GPU information
+Note:
+This currently only works if you have an Nvidia GPU Fan speed on laptops displays as 0

 # TODO
 + [x] Finish Thermometer
-+ [ ] Implement Fanspeed maybe something that looks like a speedometer
++ [x] Implement Fanspeed maybe something that looks like a speedometer
 + [ ] Stop crash for non-Nvidia GPUs
-+ [ ] Potentially add more information to the collapsible area
++ [x] Potentially add more information to the collapsible area
 + [x] Fix RAM issues